-Nick Gisonde is a New York City based director, fight choreographer, fight instructor, stunt performer, actor and producer.
+Nick Gisonde is a New York City based director, fight choreographer, fight instructor, stunt performer, actor, writer, editor and producer.

 He was a cast member, fight captain and assistant to fight choreographer J. Steven White for the 1998 Tony Award Winner,